PennyLaneAI/pennylane/doc/development/adding_operators.rst

     class FlipAndRotate(qml.operation.Operation):
         """One-sentence description of the operator.

-        More explanation about the operator.
-How is it defined, what are typical usage contexts?
+        More explanation.
+How is the operator defined, what are typical usage contexts?
-        What are the meaning of the inputs?
+        What is the meaning of the different inputs?
+What options does a user have?

         Args:
             Inputs are described here